proophsoftware/event-machine/docs/tutorial/part_VII.md

 # Part VII - The Unhappy Path

 Developers tend to work out the happy path of a feature only and throw exceptions in every unknown situation.
-Often this is caused by bad project management.
-Developers get domain knowledge from Jira tickets written by a PO (Jira is used here as a synonym for any ticket system used in an agile process) instead of talking to domain experts face-to-face.
+This behaviour is often caused by bad project management.
+Developers get domain knowledge from Jira tickets written by a product owner
+(Jira is used here as a synonym for any ticket system used in an agile process) instead of talking to domain experts face-to-face.
 Most tickets don't include unhappy paths until they happen and find their way back to the developer as a bug ticket.

 Is this really the best way to deal with unexpected scenarios?
 Wouldn't it be better to prepare for the unhappy paths as well?
 Sure, it takes more time upfront but saves a lot of time later when the application runs in production and can deal with failure scenarios in a sane way.

 Our `Building` aggregate does a bad job with regards to failure handling.
 Imagine a user is already in a building and tries to check in again.
 What does that mean in the real world?
 First of all it is not possible to be in and out of a building at the same time.
 So either a hacker has stolen the identity or system state is broken for whatever reason.
-The decision if entrance to the building is blocked or not should be made by the business.
+Deciding if entrance to the building is blocked or not should be made by the business.
 And regardless of the decision it is always interesting to have an event in the event stream about the double check in.
 This makes monitoring much simpler than scanning error logs.